Carlos Menem: 1st term (1973–1976) and arrest

-Menem met Admiral Eduardo Massera, who intended to run for president, and had public meetings with personalities such as Carlos Monzón, Susana Giménez, and Alberto Olmedo.
-As a result, he was forced to reside in another city, Tandil.
-He had to report daily to Chief of Police Hugo Zamora.
-This forced residence was lifted in February 1980.
+After meeting with Admiral Eduardo Massera, who intended to run for president, as well as Carlos Monzón, Susana Giménez, and Alberto Olmedo, he was ordered to move to Tandil and report daily to Chief of Police Hugo Zamora.
+The order was lifted in February 1980.
 He returned to Buenos Aires, and then to La Rioja.
 He resumed his political activities, despite the prohibition, and was detained again.
 His new forced residence was in Las Lomitas in the province of Formosa.
 He was one of the last politicians to be released from prison by the National Reorganization Process.

 2nd and 3rd terms (1983–1989)

 Military rule ended in 1983, and the Radical Raúl Alfonsín was elected president.
 Menem ran for governor again and was elected by a clear margin.
 The province benefited from tax regulations established by the military, which allowed increased industrial growth.
 His party gained control of the provincial legislature, and he was re-elected in 1987 with 63% of the vote.
 The Partido Justicialista at the time was divided into two factions, the conservatives that still supported the political doctrines of Juan and Isabel Perón, and those who proposed a renovation of the party.
 The internal disputes ceased in 1987.
 Menem, with his prominent victory in his district, was one of the leading figures of the party and disputed its leadership.